 This course emphasizes the continued instruction and practice required for understanding and improving B/W film exposure and development procedures, and improving the student's B/W printing skills.
 It covers various techniques for enhancing B/W negative and print quality.
 B/W composition and visual communication skills are stressed, as are the understanding and use of light and lighting control, both in the studio and on location.
-(CSU)
+Maximum credit six units.
+(CSU, UC)